What is a rebasing token

-Use this free AI content brief and ChatGPT prompt kit to plan, write, optimize, and publish an informational article about what is a rebasing token from the Token Supply Models: Fixed, Inflationary & Hybrid topical map.
+Plan and write a publish-ready informational article for what is a rebasing token with search intent, outline sections, FAQ coverage, schema, internal links, and prompt guidance from the Token Supply Models: Fixed, Inflationary & Hybrid topical map library entry.
 It sits in the Hybrid & Dynamic Supply Models content group.

-This page is a free what is a rebasing token AI content brief and ChatGPT prompt kit for SEO writers.
-It gives the target query, search intent, article length, semantic keywords, and copy-paste prompts for outline, research, drafting, FAQ, schema, meta tags, internal links, and distribution.
-Use it to turn what is a rebasing token into a publish-ready article with ChatGPT, Claude, or Gemini.
+This page is a free SEO content guide from the TopicalMap library for what is a rebasing token.
+It gives the target query, search intent, semantic keywords, and copy-paste prompts for outlining, drafting, FAQ coverage, schema, metadata, internal links, and distribution.

 Rebasing tokens explained: a rebasing token is a cryptocurrency whose nominal supply is programmatically adjusted across all wallets by a fixed percentage at each rebase event (new_balance = old_balance × (1 + rebase_rate)); common rebase sizes range from a few basis points to several percent per epoch.
 The key fact is that adjustments are proportional to holdings, so a +5% rebase turns a 1,000-token balance into 1,050 tokens while preserving relative ownership.
 The mechanism targets a peg or index by changing supply rather than transferring tokens between accounts.
 This preserves ownership shares while changing nominal supply.
 Rebases can be scheduled (hourly, daily) or event-driven.